yanismiraoui/ai-agent-FarmBrief/README.md

 If the Channel Already Exists:

 - Check if you already have the role for this group.
-If you don’t have the role, it will assign you the role corresponding to `<Group Name>` granting you access to the channel.
+If you don't have the role, it will assign you the role corresponding to `<Group Name>` granting you access to the channel.

 If the Channel Does Not Exist: